Seamless, secure connection to Wi-Fi® hotspot networks

-Wi-Fi CERTIFIED Passpoint® launched in 2012 as an industry-wide solution to streamline network access in hotspots and eliminate the need for users to find and authenticate a network each time they connect.
-In Wi-Fi networks that do not support Passpoint®, users must search for and choose a network, request the connection to the access point (AP) each time, and in many cases, must re-enter their authentication credentials.
-Passpoint automates that entire process, enabling a seamless connection between hotspot networks and mobile devices, all while delivering the highest WPA2™ security.
-Passpoint is enabling a more cellular-like experience when connecting to Wi-Fi networks.
+Wi-Fi CERTIFIED Passpoint® is an industry-wide solution to streamline network access in Wi-Fi hotspots and eliminate the need for users to find and authenticate a network each time they connect.
+In Wi-Fi networks that do not support Passpoint®, users must search for and choose a network, request the connection to the access point (AP), and re-enter authentication credentials each visit to gain access to a hotspot location, such as a restaurant, stadium, airport, or hotel.
+Passpoint automates the entire process, enabling a seamless connection between Wi-Fi hotspot networks and mobile devices, all while delivering enterprise-level security.

 |Wi-Fi® delivers the future of connectivity|